oneronaut/brsHamcrest/README.md

 ```

 Feel free to create your own Matchers, just extend from `BaseMatcher` and ensure that the `doMatch()` function returns a `Boolean`.

+## Unit Tests
+brsHamcrest is fully unit tested. the `tests` directory contains the unit test source files and testrunner utility (using [brstestrunner](https://github.com/sky-uk/roku-brstestrunner)).
+To run the unit tests, execute `make test` from the project directory (where `Makefile` is located).